Palacio de las Dueñas: Architecture

 The entry door is of Mudéjar style.
 The palace was fitted with eleven patios, nine fountains, and over 100 marble columns.
 Of these, one patio remains, and it is surrounded by a gallery with columns.
 The Andalusian patio, like a similar one at Casa de Pilatos, dominates the exterior of the property.
 At the entrance to the palace, in the main archway, there is the shield of the Duchy of Alba in tiles, made by Triana of Seville in the 17th or 18th century.
-The gardens hold very important and unique species of plants (for example one of the oldest cycas revoluta in the world).
-Its fabulous bougainvillea facade is very spectacular and an icon of the Palace.
+The gardens hold very important and unique species of plants (for example, one of the oldest Cycas revoluta in the world).
+Its fabulous bougainvillea facade is an icon of the Palace.

 Text in the plaque

 Grounds and chapel

 The courtyard garden, divided into four parts in keeping with its traditional Islamic style, includes tiled paths and a centralized raised fountain.
 The palace garden's lemon trees and fountain are recurring symbols in Machado's poetry.
 Behind the garden is a courtyard surrounded by arches with columns of white marble.
 The arch situated west of the courtyard in the lower galleries gives access to the building that was used as chapel.
 The 15th-century chapel has fared badly during restorations.
 The altar contains several tiles with metallic reflections, typical of 16th-century Seville ceramics.

 It is also said that Amerigo Vespucci married María Cerezo in this chapel at the beginning of the 16th century.